Environmental Law: An Overview

 Federal Land Policy and Management Act

 The Federal Land Policy and Management Act of 1976 (FLPMA) governs how public lands administered by the Bureau of Land Management (BLM) are to be managed.
 FLPMA calls for the management of public lands under the principles of multiple-use and sustained yield, requiring BLM to manage “public lands and their various resource values so that they are utilized in the combination that will best meet the present and future needs of the American people.”
 FLPMA directs BLM to manage public lands to protect the quality of their historical, ecological, environmental, scientific, and scenic values.
-This management also must provide food and habitat for wildlife and livestock, while maintaining the ability of the public to use the lands for recreation.
+This management must also provide food and habitat for wildlife and livestock, while maintaining the ability of the public to use the lands for recreation.

 To achieve these objectives, FLPMA requires BLM to inventory public lands and their resources periodically and then develop resource management plans to govern individual areas.
 In creating these plans, BLM must consider the relative value of the natural resources located within a management area and plan for the commercial, recreational, and conservation uses of those resources.
 BLM is required to consider the current use of natural resources and consider how to preserve those resources for future use.
 FLPMA does not allow BLM to impair the productivity of public land permanently.